Transferring into the School of Architecture

-Is there a separate application for each major in the College of Architecture?
+Is there a separate application for each major in the School of Architecture?

 No, there is not a separate application for any of the majors.
 You need only apply through Apply Texas or the Coalition, and declare one of our majors.
 You will be given the option to select first and second choices.
 Please meet with our recruiter if you do not know what is the best second choice for your major.

 Yes, we do!